SonamGadkari/project-management-knowledge-areas/docs/Project Quality Management/ProjectQualityManagement.md

 2. Quality Assurance  – primarily during the project execution process.
 3. Quality Control  – primarily during the project monitoring and controlling process.
 4. Verification and Validation – ideally performed in all project processes except initiation.

+## Process Impprovement Plan:
+ The process improvement plan is a subsidiary of the project management plan.
+It involves the steps used to analyze different processes to identify different activities to enhance the value of the processes.
+Areas include particular are as following:
+ - Process boundaries:It describes the start and end of a particular process as well as the outputs, inputs, stakeholders and other necessary information to being the process.
+- Process configuration: it refers to the graphic depiction of the processes.
+It is used to help facilitate analysis.
+- Process metrics: This allows the analysis of the efficiency of the processes.
+It also includes the use of control limits.
+- Targets for improved performance: This guides the improvement activities of the processes.

 ## quality Metrics:
 Quality metrics are a key component of an effective quality management plan and are the measurements used in ensuring customers receive acceptable products or deliverables.